isopleth/kinetics/README.md

 `<input_file>_metadata.csv`, the latter containing the metadata read from the CWA file.

+### ax3_split.py

+Split AX3 CSV data file into per-day files.

+### ax3_median.py

+Median filter AX3 CSV data.

+The command line options are:

+* `--window WINDOW`  Set the window size, which must be an odd number.
+Default is 25.

+### ax3_plot_minutes.py

+### ax3_seconds_stats.py

+### ax3_stats.py

+Generate descriptive statistics for AX3 CSV file.
+Also produces three new output files.
+These are
+* The CSV file with the date/time field converted to epoch and a total acceleration field added
+* A CSV file with aggregated data for each minute
+* A CSV file with aggregated data for each minute after the mean value for that minute has been subtracted

+For the last two files, the  fields are:

+* Minute
+* number of readings in minute
+* x mean
+* x rms
+* x peak to peak
+* x std dev
+* y mean
+* y rms
+* y peak to peak
+* y std dev
+* z mean
+* z rms
+* z peak to peak
+* z std dev
+* tot mean
+* tot rms
+* tot peak to peak
+* tot std dev
+* is baselined

 ### average.py

 Reduce the CSV file by taking the means of all x, y, and z values within small